BrerDawg/LLEM/README.md

 ## Build
 Compliles with gnu gcc on Ubuntu 20.04.
-Requires: pulseaudio, jack, and FLTK libraries for linking, fltk-1.3.4-2 or better should work.
+Requires: RTAudio, pulseaudio, jack, and FLTK libraries for linking, fltk-1.3.4-2 or better should work.

 To build, type: make